Finding the best paint for kitchen cabinets is the first step towards totally transforming your kitchen.

 Somewhere between the shabby chic finish of upcycler’s favourite chalk paint, and the traditional finish of white gloss, there’s this not-quite-matt Johnstone's One Coat Quick Dry Satin Paint.
 Reviewers were impressed with its performance, saying that it covers evenly in just one coat, is touch-dry in two hours, and feels like silk.
 As luck would have it, it looks a little like silk too, with what DIYers said was a beautiful sheen and a great finish.
 Longer term users commended the wash-clean, non-smudging finish, too.
 If you're after a satin finish, this is the best kitchen cabinet paint that you can buy.

 Satin seems to be the finish du jour for paintwork right now, and this V33 Renovation Smooth Satin paint is proving especially popular among the contenders.
 Specially designed for use on kitchen cupboards and cabinets, reviewers found it applied beautifully with a foam roller, and provided opaque coverage that made cabinets look just like new after application.
-They also found a little went a long way, and that post-painting, any splashes or splatters could be easily wiped off without any detriment to the finish, proving this paint’s staying power.
+They also found a little went a long way, and that post-painting, any splashes or splatters could be easily wiped off without any detriment to the finish, proving this paint’s staying power – it's one of the best washable paints in our guide.

 Transform your kitchen cupboards with help from Wilko's furniture and cupboard paint.
 For use on interior wood, melamine, MDF cupboards and furniture, a little goes a long way, and because of its thick consistency you'll only need one coat for good coverage.
 Reviewers rave about the quality and the smooth satin finish, as well as the fact it's hard wearing.
 Use a gloss roller (opens in new tab) to get the best results, and be sure to open all windows as it does have a strong smell to it.